DonC83/learn/guice-jersey1x/README.md

 If you are not using glassfish to do your testing I would suggest removing it or commenting it out, it seems to cause eclipselink to overwrite hibernate as the orm persistence provider when running tests, but only if it's placed above hibernate dependency in the pom file.

+The project using tomcat's maven plugin to allow the build to run integration tests against the rest services exposed.